 Here are five hip-hop documentaries on Netflix you need to watch

 Hip-hop is undeniably one of the most popular genres today.
 Flooding the charts and dance floors, the genre has become an integral part of (almost) anyone’s life.
-Hip-hop nowadays is sometimes so commercialised that you’d almost forget the rich and complex history it has.
+Hip-hop nowadays is sometimes so commercialized that you’d almost forget the rich and complex history it has.
 We picked out five hip-hop documentaries on Netflix that will reintroduce the genre and expand your knowledge.

 Article by Jeroen Poelmans